How to Unwrap Text in Excel (4 Methods)

 Format Cells Option:

-Select the text which you want to unwrap and right-click on the selected text cell, several options will appear from which Format cells need to be selected.
+Select the text that you want to unwrap and right-click on the selected text cell, several options will appear from which Format Cells need to be selected.

 From Home Tab: